ccesarrod/.NetCoreFuzzy/README.md

-This is a .NET core  app that uses angular 8 and  latest bootstrap  in the front end.
-The API are written in .NET core.
+This is a .NET core  app that uses angular 8 and  latest bootstrap  in the front end.This a migration from MVC project .The APId are written in .NET core.

 To install:
 - Visual Studio